SPANDigital/presidium/content/_recipes/09-doc-folder/01-single-repository.md

 ## Getting Presidium

-The easiest way to incorpate Presidium into your project is to get the latest archived version from [https://github.com/SPANDigital/presidium-template/archive/master.zip](https://github.com/SPANDigital/presidium-template/archive/master.zip) and uncompressing it into your projects empty /docs folder.
-If you wish to clone the project instead just make sure you remove the .git folder from docs/ as we want your application repo to manage the docs/ folder and not the presidium template repo.
+The easiest way to incorporate Presidium into your project is to get the [latest archived version](https://github.com/SPANDigital/presidium-template/archive/master.zip) and uncompress it into your project's empty `/docs` folder.
+If you wish to clone the project instead, be sure to remove the `.git` folder from `docs/` after cloning as your project repo will manage the `docs/` folder and **not** the presidium template repo.

-The contents of your docs/ folder should look something like this:
+The contents of your `docs/` folder should look something like this:

 ```bash
 LICENSE